Evolution of insects: Paleogene

 There are many fossils of beetles known from this era, though the beetle fauna of the Paleocene is comparatively poorly investigated.
 In contrast, the knowledge on the Eocene beetle fauna is very good.
 The reason is the occurrence of fossil insects in amber and clay slate sediments.
 Amber is fossilized tree resin, that means it consists of fossilized organic compounds, not minerals.
 Different amber is distinguished by location, age and species of the resin producing plant.
 For the research on the Oligocene beetle fauna, Baltic and Dominican amber is most important.
 Even with the insect fossils record in general lacking, the most diverse deposit being from the Fur Formation, Denmark; including giant ants and primitive moths (Noctuidae).
 The first butterflies are from the Upper Paleogene, while most, like beetles, already had recent genera and species already existed during the Miocene, however, their distribution differed considerably from today's.

 Neogene

-The most important sites for beetle fossils of the Neogene are situated in the warm temperate and to subtropical zones.
+The most important sites for beetle fossils of the Neogene are in the warm temperate and to subtropical zones.
 Many recent genera and species already existed during the Miocene, however, their distribution differed considerably from today's.
 One of the most important fossil sites for insects of the Pliocene is Willershausen near Göttingen, Germany with excellently preserved beetle fossils of various families (longhorn beetles, weevils, ladybugs and others) as well as representatives of other orders of insects.
 In the Willershausen clay pit so far 35 genera from 18 beetle families have been recorded, of which six genera are extinct.
 The Pleistocene beetle fauna is relatively well known, since the composition of the beetle fauna has been used to reconstruct climate conditions in the Rocky Mountains and on Beringia, the former land bridge between Asia and North America.